Sat., Feb. 18, 2023 · Race Starts at 11 am

 Be prepared for all New England has to offer.
 Some years are bright and sunny, others are windy and damp, and of course there is always a chance of snow!
 The harsher the weather, the greater the tale!

-There are accurately placed mile markers, nine waters stations, and fun post race festivities with music, a meal featuring New England clam chowder, hot chocolate and more.
+There are accurately placed mile markers, nine waters stations, and fun post race festivities with bagels, fruit, and treats from Morning Glory Farm.
+As well as coffee and hot chocolate.

-Numerous award levels exist, and every runner receives a finisher medal and an official MV 20-Miler long sleeve T.
+Numerous award levels exist, and every runner receives a finisher medal and an official MV Winter Classic and Amity Island Relay t-shirt.

 Start planning your visit to the Vineyard now.
 Visit our Travel page for helpful tips.